MrAurela/Kuusikalenteri/README.md

-**Kuusikalenteri** (eng. _The Spruce Calendar_) is my family's Advent Calendar, built by my father from wood and matchstick boxes.
+**Kuusikalenteri** (eng. _The Spruce Calendar_) is my family's Advent Calendar.
+Originally built by my father from wood, matchstick boxes, and glue, it has now been restored in a digital form with HTML, CSS, and JavaScript.

-Each morning from the First of December to the Twenty-Fourth of December, my siblings and I would open one of the numbered boxes and find a piece of paper with a puzzle from the **Tonttu** (eng.
+**Each December morning until Christmas Eve**, my siblings and I would open one of the numbered boxes and find a piece of paper with a puzzle from the **Tonttu** (eng.
 Christmas Elf).
-Originally, puzzles varied from ciphers and word search puzzles to picture clues and treasure maps.
-Later, as we grew older, the puzzles also evolved to more complex forms.
-Some puzzles even required using outside tools, such as searching for events of a given date or location of coordinates from the internet.
-No matter how the answer was hidden, it was always a clue pointing towards a location in the house.
-The last step was then searching the secret location for the prize, a piece of candy or a bar of chocolate.
+Initially, the puzzles were simple ciphers, word searches, and treasure maps.
+But as we grew older, they took more forms, including photos, sheet music, coordinates, or obscure facts requiring Wikipedia to understand.
+What all the puzzles shared in common, was that the answer always pointed to a location in the house.
+The last step of each puzzle was therefore to search the secret location for a hidden chocolate prize.

-As the children of the house started moving out, **Tonttu** started sending the puzzles as text messages, from my father's number for some reason.
+After the first of my siblings moved out, **Tonttu** stepped towards digitalization by sending the puzzles as text messages.
 2025 was the first year with no children living in our childhood home.

-This digitalization project of **Kuusikalenteri** is my effort to keep the Magic of Christmas alive.
+This digitized **Kuusikalenteri** is my effort to keep the Magic of Christmas alive.

 ![Kuusikalenteri](https://github.com/user-attachments/assets/cd94f4ad-9668-4f8e-b275-648713c9aa23)